-Scorecarding with IBM Cognos 8 BI can help organizations consolidate performance data from disparate sources into a coherent system that people trust.
-They can create their own scorecards that help them firmly pinpoint opportunities and roadblocks in key functional areas.
+Scorecarding with IBM Cognos 8 Business Intelligence (BI) can help organizations consolidate performance data from disparate sources into a coherent system that people can trust.
+They can create their own truth scorecards that help them firmly pinpoint opportunities and roadblocks in key functional areas.

-Scorecarding helps business users, from the store to the corporate floor, quickly find answers to common questions, regardless of the data source, such as:
+Scorecarding helps business users, from the shop floor to the top floor, quickly find answers to common questions, regardless of the data source, such as: